 Most credit cards are “unsecured.”
 That means you don't have to put down any kind of collateral before using the card, and you can spend any amount up to the limit on the card.

 With a secured card, you must first make a deposit (typically of at least $100).
 And in most cases, the amount that you deposit is your credit limit for the card.

-It’s easy to get approved for a secured card because the other party has nothing to lose.
+Getting approved for a secured card is easy because the other party has nothing to lose.
 If you should fail to make payments, they can always take what they are owed from your initial deposit.

 Meanwhile, you get all the credit benefits of a regular credit card from a secured card.
-By regularly using it and then paying off your monthly debt, you can build your credit back up.
+Regularly using it and paying off your monthly debt can build your credit back up.

 Pay Bills on Time

 Our last piece of advice is a lot like our first piece.
 That means it is simultaneously very simple and very, very important!

 You need to pay your bills on time each month.
 Even if you never outright miss a payment, a history of late payments will negatively affect your overall credit score.
 And a late payment will stay on your record for two years!